Philippine democracy scion, ex-leader Benigno Aquino dies

 Philippine democracy scion, ex-leader Benigno Aquino diesNew

-MANILA, Philippines (AP) — Former Philippine President Benigno Aquino III has died.
-The son of pro-democracy icons who helped topple dictator Ferdinand Marcos and had troublesome ties with China was 61.
-Aquino was president from 2010 to 2016 and the heir to a political legacy of a family that has been regarded as a bulwark against authoritarianism in the Philippines.
-His father was assassinated in 1983 while under military custody and his mother led the 1986 “people power” revolt that ousted Marcos.
-Public expectations and approval of Aquino’s presidency were high, but the rise of his successor, the brash Rodrigo Duterte, was a reality check on the perceived failures during the reformist Aquino’s watch.
+MANILA, Philippines (AP) — Former Philippine President Benigno Aquino III has died at age 61.
+He was the son of two pro-democracy icons who helped topple dictator Ferdinand Marcos.
+Expectations were high for his 2010-16 presidency as the the scion of a family seen as a bulwark against authoritarianism in the Philippines.
+His father was assassinated while in military custody and his mother led the 1986 “people power” revolt that ousted Marcos.
+Aquino’s presidency was marked by troublesome ties with with China and some progress against corruption and poverty.
+But the rise of his successor, the brash Rodrigo Duterte, was a reality check on unmet expectations and perceived failures during the reformist Aquino’s watch.